apostrophecms/docs/docs/reference/server-events.md

 ### `afterInsert`

 Triggered just *after* Apostrophe inserts a document into the database for the first time.
+The `doc._id` property is available at this point.

 #### Parameters